peachesthefruit/Apis/README.md

 Testing and Benchmarking
 ------------------------
-- To benchmark honeybee run:
+- To benchmark honeybee and scout run:

     ```bash
     $ ./benchmark.sh